 Unemployment Rate by Province

 The unemployment rate in Nova Scotia continues to be higher for males than females.
-The unemployment rate for males increase 0.1 percentage points from 10.5% in 2013 to 10.6% in 2014.
-On the other hand, the unemployment rate for females decreased from 7.5% in 2013 to 7.2% in 2014.
+The unemployment rate for males decreased 1.4 percentage points from 10.5% in 2017 to 9.1% in 2018.
+On the other hand, the unemployment rate for females decreased from 6.2% in 2017 to 5.9% in 2018.

 Location of Study

-The seasonally-adjusted number of Nova Scotians receiving regular Employment Insurance benefits has been falling steadily since peaking in the summer of 2009.
-September 2014 had the lowest number of regular beneficiaries in Nova Scotia since April of 2008.
-While the number of employment insurance beneficiaries has dipped lower than the prerecession levels, the number of unemployed people has remained elevated.
-The average length of time that people remain unemployed has also stayed constant since 2010 and currently stands at 19 weeks.
-The gap between people who are unemployed and those receiving employment insurance benefits has been increasing since early 2012.
+While the number of employment insurance beneficiaries has dipped lower than the pre-recession levels, the number of unemployed people has remained elevated.
+The average length of time that people remain unemployed has declined since 2015 by about 1% per year on average and currently stands at 18.2 weeks.